kns94/IDE15/ReadMe.md

 ###### Implementation

 **Test Data-Set:** Tweets extracted using [Twitris 2.0](http://knoesis.org/projects/twitris) by entering specific keywords pertaining to Gender-Based Violence.
+The data-set is saved in the file named `tweets_gbv.txt`.
+You would be required to change input file in `run.sh` and `run_advanced.sh` accordingly; or you can *rename* the file as `tweets.txt`.

 **Programming Specifics:** Programmed on Ubuntu 12.04 using Python 2.7.3